-- (c) the imports from the countries are not negligible as contemplated in subsection 3; and - (d) the margin of dumping is two per cent or more when expressed as a percentage of the export price. - 16.4 The Commission shall determine whether there is a causal link between dumping and the material injury determined under section 13. - 16.5 The Commission shall consider all relevant factors other than dumping that may have contributed to the SACU industry's injury and the injury caused by such other factors shall not be attributed to the dumping provided that an interested party has submitted, or the Commission otherwise has, information on such factor or factors.
-Factors that may be relevant in this respect include, but are not limited to - (a) the volume and prices of imports not sold at dumped prices; - (b) contraction in demand or changes in the patterns of consumption; - (c) trade restrictive trade practices of and competition between the foreign and SACU producers; - (d) developments in technology; - (e) other factors affecting the SACU prices; - (f) the industry's export performance; and - (g) the productivity of the SACU industry.
+- (c) the imports from the countries are not negligible as contemplated in subsection 3; and - (d) the margin of subsidy is one per cent or more when expressed as a percentage of the export price. - 16.4 Notwithstanding the provisions of subsection 3, the Commission may cumulate subsidised and dumped imports that are under investigation at the same time, provided the conditions contemplated in subsection 3 are met mutatis mutandis. - 16.5 The Commission shall determine whether there is a causal link between subsidised exports and the material injury determined under section 13. - 16.6 The Commission shall consider all relevant factors other than subsidised imports that may have contributed to the SACU industry's injury provided that an interested party has submitted, or the Commission otherwise has, information on such factor or factors.
+The injury caused by such other factors shall not be attributed to the subsidised imports.
+Factors that may be relevant in this respect include, but are not limited to - - (a) the volume and prices of imports not sold at subsidised prices; - (b) contraction in demand or changes in the patterns of consumption; - (c) trade restrictive trade practices of and competition between the foreign and SACU producers; - (d) developments in technology; - (e) other factors affecting the SACU prices; - (f) the industry's export performance; and - (g) the productivity of the SACU industry.

-17. Lesser duty rule
+17. Level of countervailing duty